 The solution: The power of peers

 So, what should we do about bullying?
 Adults can intervene, but the answer might be in the hands of the kids themselves.
 A recent study has shown a reduction in student conflict by having well-connected kids promote conflict resolution — think of them as student influencers, who are using their social collateral to work as upstanders, people who intervene in bullying situations rather than bystanders who do nothing.
 We should all encourage our kids to be a positive force in the lives of others, and teaching them to be upstanders is just another opportunity to do this.

 We all want to bring out the best in our kids, but sometimes we put our children under so much pressure to perform well that they suffer serious consequences.
-While we are better at monitoring their physical well-being, we need to make sure we have as close an eye on their mental health, too.
-The traditional student athlete mindset is built on mental toughness, but by using these solutions, we can help encourage high expectations without creating a high-pressure culture that harms more than helps.
+While we are better at monitoring their physical well-being, we need to make sure we have a close eye on their mental health, too.
+The traditional student-athlete mindset is built on mental toughness.
+Still, by using these solutions, we can help encourage high expectations without creating a high-pressure culture that harms more than helps.

-Bullying, including cyberbullying, is a serious problem with a serious impact on mental health.
+Bullying, including cyberbullying, is a serious problem that seriously impacts mental health.
 Be part of the solution.

 Download our cyberbullying info sheet and watch our video to learn more about real solutions you can use – today – to address the problems of bullying and hazing.